lukailun/Rednote-AI-Agent/README.md

-## Rednote-AI-Agent
+## Rednote AI Agent

-Rednote-AI-Agent is an AI-powered automation tool designed for **Rednote** to automate social media interactions such as posting, liking, and commenting.
+Rednote AI Agent is an AI-powered automation tool designed for **Rednote** to automate social media interactions such as posting, liking, and commenting.
 It leverages advanced AI models to generate engaging content, automate interactions, and manage Rednote accounts efficiently.

-Before using the automation features, you can personalize the agent by training with the following, including:

-- **YouTube Video URL** 🎥
-- **Audio File** 🎙️
-- **Portfolio or Website Link** 🌐
-- **File Formats Supported**: PDF, DOC, DOCX, TXT 📄

 ## Features